 Reserve Officers Training Corps

 The Massachusetts Maritime Academy ROTC program first began in 1996 with just one cadet.
 We have since grown exponentially now having over 40 cadets participating in our program.
 MMA’s ROTC program is continuing to grow, bringing in a new class of freshman every year who are eager to learn and receive some of the finest leadership and management training there is.
-We have had a number of cadets graduate Massachusetts Maritime Academy and enter into the United States Army as a well-tuned Second Lieutenants.
+We have had a number of cadets graduate Massachusetts Maritime Academy and enter into the United States Army as well-tuned Second Lieutenants.
 ROTC provides practical and hands-on experience that you can get nowhere else.

 These are learning environments in which ROTC cadets learn the fundamentals of being a soldier and an officer in the United States Army.